krupalghorpade/ECKeyCryptography-Swift/README.md

-# ECKeyCryptography-Swift5
+# ECKeyCryptography-Swift
-This repository demos creation of Public, Private keys and shared secret generation in iOS using Swift language.
+This repository demos creation of Public, Private keys, shared secret generation and data encryption and decryption in iOS using Swift language.

+## Repo update coming soon!!